Paul Marak

-Paul Patrick Marak (born August 2, 1965) is an American baseball pitcher.
+Paul Patrick Marak (born August 2, 1965) is an English born baseball pitcher.
 He played for Major League Baseball in with the Atlanta Braves.
 He batted and threw right-handed.
 He had a 1-2 record, with a 3.69 ERA, in seven games, in his one-year career.

 Born in England, Marak was raised in Alamogordo, New Mexico.

 Marak attended Trinidad State Junior College in Trinidad, Colorado.
 He was drafted by the Braves in the 11th round of the 1985 amateur draft.
 He retired from professional baseball in 1993.